 Michigan had the highest concentration of industrial designers, centered in the Warren area, according to the BLS's 2015 report.
 Software publishing was the second-highest paying industry for industrial designers, reporting an average salary of $93,420.
 However, the highest-paying region for industrial designers was San Diego, CA, where industrial designers reported average salaries of $93,850.
 Support activities for mining was the highest-paying industry for industrial designers, according to the BLS.

-The BLS estimated careers for industrial designers would grow just two percent from 2014 to 2024 (www.bls.gov), fueled by increased demand for new products, especially high tech and environmentally conscious products.
-Industrial design salaries tend to increase with experience.
-Annual salaries for entry-level industrial designers ranged from $37,154-$69,724 in January 2016, while designers with 20 or more years of experience earned salaries of $50,222-$139,171, according to PayScale.com.
+The BLS estimated careers for industrial designers would grow just three percent from 2018 to 2028 (www.bls.gov), fueled by increased demand for new products, especially high tech and environmentally conscious products.
+Industrial design salaries tend to increase with experience and consumer demand for new products and new product styles should sustain the demand for industrial designers.
+43,900 jobs are held by industrial designers in 2018 and the largest employer of industrial designers is the manufacturing industry garnering 31%, according to BLS.

 Industrial designers work in the creation of new products for a variety of different fields, including the automobile and technology industries.
 Experience makes a difference in this field when it comes to salaries, as well as a variety of other factors, including industry and location.